0xr3ngar/voidsync/README.md

 ### How It Works

 1. **Intro Animation** - Watch the void-conquering journey unfold
-2. **Platform Authentication** - Connect your accounts via OAuth
+2. **Platform Authentication** - Connect your Spotify and YouTube accounts via OAuth
    - Use `↑` and `↓` arrow keys to navigate
    - Press `SPACE` to authenticate a platform
-   - Press `ENTER` to continue once authenticated
+   - Press `ENTER` to continue once both platforms are authenticated
-3. **Playlist Selection** - Choose which playlists to sync
+3. **Playlist Selection** - Choose which Spotify playlists to migrate
-   - Navigate and select playlists from connected platforms
+   - Navigate through your Spotify playlists
+   - Select the ones you want to sync to YouTube Music
-4. **Sync Magic** - Watch your playlists migrate to YouTube Music
+4. **Migration Progress** - Watch your playlists migrate to YouTube Music in real-time
+   - See each track being searched and added
+   - Get a clickable link to your new YouTube Music playlist when complete

 ## Development